coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 Requests to the environment
 -------------------------------

-.. cmd:: Print Assumptions @reference
+.. cmd:: Print Assumptions @smart_global

    Displays all the assumptions (axioms, parameters and variables) a theorem or definition depends on.